SilentCatD/commit-hooks-synchronizer/README.md

 ### Hooks repository structure (Remote repository)

-Contents of the remote hooks repository will be copied to `.git/hooks`, in the remote repository, you can add a `.hooksignore` to exclude files and folders from being copied.
+Contents of the remote hooks repository will be copied to `.git/hooks`.
+In the remote repository, you can add a `.hooksignore` file to exclude specific files and folders from being copied.

-Patterns defined inside `.hooksignore` and `.gitignore` will be merged together to create a final exclusive list of patterns.
+Patterns defined inside `.hooksignore` and `.gitignore` will be merged to create a final exclusion list.

-File extension of files at the root level is not important, as they will be omitted when copying
+The file extension of files at the root level is not important, as they will be omitted when copying.

-Example of a repository structure for `pre-commit` and `pre-push` with hooks written in python
+Example of a repository structure for `pre-commit` and `pre-push` hooks written in Python:

 ```shell
 ├── .gitignore